tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/sts/LocalLinearTrend.md

     `batch_shape + [T, 1]` (omitting the trailing unit dimension is also supported when `T > 1`), specifying an observed time series.
     Any priors not explicitly set will be given default values according to the scale of the observed time series (or batch of time series).
+May optionally be an instance of <a href="../../tfp/sts/MaskedTimeSeries.md"><code>tfp.sts.MaskedTimeSeries</code></a>, which includes a mask `Tensor` to specify timesteps with missing observations.
     Default value: `None`.
 * <b>`name`</b>: the name of this model component.
     Default value: 'LocalLinearTrend'.